scipy-conference/scipy-conference/manual/committees/tutorials.rst

   * In 2014, most of the tutorials were either full or close to full.
 Even "full" tutorials had capacity for an extra ~10 people.
 We did not check names at the door, and there were no complaints about lack of seating.

+  * In 2015, most tutorials were either full or close to full, even with more tracks.
+Rooms ranged in size from about 60 to about 95 max and some space was left for volunteers and people to step in.

 Introductory Track
 ------------------